Of the 6,333 seniors surveyed at the outset of the Health Indicators in NORC Programs Initiative, 15 percent were taking 10 or more medications.

 - Education and information.

-The Fund also developed benchmarking tools to measure progress toward the standards and to identify gaps in practice.
+UHF also developed benchmarking tools to measure progress toward the standards and to identify gaps in practice.
 Using these tools and the accompanying process, NORC programs establish baseline measures for their selected health issue, set quality improvement goals and objectives, conduct targeted interventions, and measure progress at regular intervals.
+With the intervention process designed to be ongoing and sustainable, programs can apply it to a range of health issues.

 Contact: Deborah Halper